GW230814: investigation of a loud gravitational-wave signal observed with a single detector: Tests of General Relativity

 Figures~\ref{fig:fti_comp} and \ref{fig:tiger_result} summarize the results.
 The inspiral parameters are consistent with \ac{GR}, with Figure~\ref{fig:fti_comp} showing 90\% upper bounds on the magnitude of deviations.
 Differences between FTI and TIGER bounds arise primarily from their cutoff frequency choices and reflect the systematic uncertainties associated with modeling.
 Because the FTI test for GW230814 uses a higher tapering frequency than in earlier implementations, these bounds are not directly comparable with those reported in GWTC-3.
 In contrast, the bounds from GW170817~\citep{LIGOScientific:2018dkp} remain comparable, as the old and new tapering frequencies lie outside the detectors’ sensitive band.

-During the inspiral, both FTI and TIGER are consistent with \ac{GR} (deviation parameters consistent with zero), whereas the TIGER's merger--ringdown parameters $\delta \hat{c}_i$ show posteriors shifted from the \ac{GR} prediction.
-The \ac{GR} quantiles for these coefficients are \reviewed{$1.4\%, 2.1\%, 4.1\%, 0.2\%$} for $\delta \hat{c}_1$, $\delta \hat{c}_2$, $\delta \hat{c}_4$, and $\delta \hat{c}_\ell$, respectively.
-Despite these shifts, we find no statistically significant evidence for deviations from \ac{GR}, with \reviewed{$\log_{10}$ Bayes factors, $\log_{10} \mathcal{B}$ ranging from $-3$ to $0.2$}.
-We note that these values depend on prior choices; in the TIGER pipeline, each deviation parameter is assigned a uniform prior in $[-20,20]$, chosen conservatively to match the ranges used for quieter signals with broader posteriors.
+During the inspiral, both FTI and TIGER are consistent with \ac{GR} (deviation parameters consistent with zero), whereas the TIGER's merger--ringdown parameter $\delta \hat{c}_l$ has a posterior shifted from the \ac{GR} prediction.
+The \ac{GR} quantile for this $\delta \hat{c}_l$ parameter is \reviewed{$2.4\%$}.
+Despite this shift, we find no statistically significant evidence for a deviation from \ac{GR}, with \reviewed{$\log_{10}$ Bayes factors, $\log_{10} \mathcal{B}$ of $-0.6$} in favor of \ac{GR}.
+We note that these values depend on prior choices; in the TIGER pipeline, each deviation parameter for the intermediate and merger-ringdown phase is assigned a uniform prior in $[-20,20]$, chosen conservatively to match the ranges used for quieter signals with broader posteriors.

 The FTI and TIGER pipelines vary each deviation parameter separately.
-To account for possible correlated deviations across the inspiral parameters, starting at 1.5PN order and including up to 3.5PN order, we diagonalize the covariance matrix and identify the leading and sub-leading eigenvectors (linear combinations of the original \ac{PN} deformation parameters, referred to as Principal Component Analysis (PCA) parameters) that have the smallest eigenvalues~\citep{Pai:2012mv,Saleem:2021nsb,Shoom:2021mdj}.
+To account for possible correlated deviations across the inspiral parameters, starting at 1.5PN order and including up to 3.5PN order, we diagonalize the covariance matrix and identify the leading and sub-leading eigenvectors (linear combinations of the original \ac{PN} deformation parameters, referred to as Principal Component Analysis (PCA) parameters) that have the smallest eigenvalues~\citep{Pai:2012mv,Saleem:2021nsb,Shoom:2021mdj,Mahapatra:2025cwk}.
 In this parametrization, results for the PCA components from both the TIGER and the FTI frameworks are consistent with \ac{GR}, with zero deviation lying within the 90\% credible intervals of the posterior.